Ahmad-Alsaleh/line-rs/README.md

         line -n=3:
         ```

-    - From the begining of the file up to line 9:
+    - From the beginning of the file up to line 9:
         ```sh
         line -n=:9 # equivalent to 1:9
         ```